 - Quality – Excellence in operations, processes and systems

 - Environment – Engaging with and supporting the communities in which we work

 - Team Work – Support and engage with our people

 The board of the Group ensures that its risk management framework identifies and addresses all the relevant risks and threats that the business may be subject to in the execution of its business plan.
 These include extended business activities including key customers and its supply chain.
 The section “Principal Risks and Uncertainties” on pages 24 to 28 of the 2021 Annual Report identifies these risks and how the Board and the business mitigate these risks.
 The board of the Group meets regularly during the year and continually reappraises and discusses the tactics and strategy employed to mitigate these risks.

 5. MAINTAINING A BALANCED AND WELL-FUNCTIONING BOARD

 The Company ensures a balanced board membership to reflect the skills and attributes needed.
-The board consists of two executive directors and four non-executive directors (one of which is deemed non-independent).
+The board consists of two executive directors and four non-executive directors.

 The Board and its committees